 Pre-added lists

 Our Popular Articles List displays articles with the most traffic.
 This will increase your readers' engagement and your ability to get them the most common answers they might need.
-Your home page is an excellent place to add this list.
+This list is added to your homepage by default.
+Refer to Remove article lists from your homepage if you'd like to remove this list from your homepage.

 Our Updated Articles List displays articles that have recently updated content.
 This will increase your readers' engagement and your ability to get them the most up-to-date answers they need.
-Your home page is an excellent place to add this list.
-Check out our documentation on the Updated Articles List to learn more.
+This list is added to your homepage by default.
+Refer to Remove article lists from your homepage if you'd like to remove this list from your homepage.

 Optional/Feature-specific lists